davidgriesel/03_streaming_service_database_queries/README.md

 </table>
 <br>

+### 2. Rental Duration Patterns
-2. Rental durations across all terms ranged from same-day returns to a maximum of 10, with an average duration of 5 days.
+Rental durations across all terms ranged from same-day returns to a maximum of 10, with an average duration of 5 days.
 <table style="width:100%; border-collapse: collapse;">
   <thead>
     <tr>